DmitryLandy/Hunt-The-Wumpus/InitialOutline.md

 	- Turning on lights
 - Moves only one room than sleeps
 - You smell him one to two rooms away
-- Sucker feet( can not be pick up by bats)
+- Sucker feet( cannot be picked up by bats)

 **Bats**